dmwm/CMSSpark/docker/cmsmon-hadoop-base/README.md

 Keep in mind that for running the script one must be logged in the [CERN docker registry](https://registry.cern.ch/harbor) by running `docker login registry.cern.ch -u <username>`.
 It will then prompt for a password and you must enter your CLI secret, NOT your CERN password (when using your personal account).
 This CLI secret can be found in your profile in Harbor.

+We moved the code for this docker image from CMSKubernetes to this CMS Monitoring-owned repository in 2025.
+If you want to check previous iterations of the code, refer to [this folder](https://github.com/dmwm/CMSKubernetes/tree/master/docker/cmsmon-hadoop-base) inside the CMSKubernetes repository.